burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```
 * Exiting a destructor by throwing an exception is against the requirements of the standard library.
 * The process of calling destructors for automatic objects constructed on the path from a try block to a throw expression is called **"stack unwinding"**.
-> *How memory for exception object is allocated?*
+> *How memory for exception objects is allocated?*
 >
 > Unfortunately answer for it is pretty vague and it depends on the toolchain (see that [cppreference note](https://en.cppreference.com/w/cpp/error/current_exception)):
 *"On the implementations that follow Itanium C++ ABI (GCC, Clang, etc.), exceptions are allocated on the heap when thrown (except for bad_alloc in some cases), and this function creates the smart pointer referencing the previously-allocated object,
 On MSVC, exceptions are allocated on the stack when thrown, and this function performs the heap allocation and copies the exception object."*

 * If a destructor called during stack unwinding exits with an exception, terminate is called (C++2003, 15.5.1).
-So destructors should generally catch exceptions and not let them propagate out of the destructor.
+So, destructors should generally catch exceptions and not let them propagate out of the destructor.
 * If an exception is thrown but not caught, `std::terminate` is called.
 You can set your behavior with `std::set_terminate`.
 * It is possible to rethrow an exception with `throw;`.
 * When an exception is thrown in a constructor, the object's destructor is not called.
 * If an exception is thrown in the destructor during the call to the destructor during exception handling, then this is considered an error in the exception handling mechanism, and `std::terminate()` is called.
-To distinguish the behavior of executing destructor due to normal call of the destructor or during stack unwinding, you can use: `uncaught_exception()` in the destructor.
+To distinguish the behavior of executing destructor due to the normal call of the destructor or during stack unwinding, you can use: `uncaught_exception()` in the destructor.

 * The basic errors classes are `exception`, `logic_error`, `runtime_error`.
 Some others class: `bad_alloc`, `bad_cast`, `bad_typeid`, `bad_exception`, `out_of_range`, `invalid_argument`, `overflow_error`, `ios_base::failure`.